ayush-s-tomar/intellect-docs-ai/README.md

 - **Cited, hallucination-checked RAG** — every answer is generated strictly from retrieved chunks and shown alongside its source chunks with similarity scores, so the model can't quietly make things up.
 - **Hybrid retrieval** — pgvector cosine similarity + Postgres full-text search, fused via Reciprocal Rank Fusion, so both semantic matches and exact terms/numbers are reliably retrieved.
-- **Self-graded quality gate, not a static claim** — a built-in LLM-as-judge eval harness (`/eval`) scores every retrieval + answer change against a fixed benchmark; current internal run: 9.7/10 avg, 100% pass rate, backed by a Vitest unit suite for chunking and validation (see [caveat](#rag-quality-evaluation)).
+- **Self-graded quality gate, not a static claim** — a built-in LLM-as-judge eval harness (`/eval`) scores every retrieval + answer change against a fixed benchmark, backed by a Vitest unit suite for chunking and validation.
+Current numbers live on the [`/eval` dashboard](https://intellect-docs-ai.vercel.app/eval) — see [caveat](#rag-quality-evaluation) for why no score is hardcoded here.
 - **Handled a live production incident** — migrated off a Groq model that was deprecated mid-flight with zero downtime, hardened by CI (lint/type-check/build) on every push.

 **Jump to:** [How it works](#how-it-works) · [Engineering decisions](#engineering-decisions--key-challenges) · [Eval results](#rag-quality-evaluation) · [Run locally](#how-to-run-locally)